 Genes of highly debilitating disorders usually disappear over time because affected people have fewer children.
 This fact did not happen for bipolar disorder which then suggests that the responsible genes are maintained even though their potentially debilitating effects on the large proportion of the population.
 Experts speculate that this phenomenon might be an essential adaptive or evolutionary advantage.
 Bipolar disorder is commonly seen in higher socioeconomic groups implying that the genes predisposing an individual to bipolar disorder; influences one to more significant achievement concerning people without bipolar disorder.
 An excellent example of this is the Kay Jamison.
 She is not only a professor of psychiatry but also an honorary professor of English.
 She had written critically praised books.

+“Bipolar Disorder is a mental health issue where neurological differences can be observed between those who have and do not have this diagnosis.”
+Catherine “Katie” Ness, MA, LCPC explains.
 The genes for bipolar disorder may lead to adaptive benefits at the individual level, and it can also have adaptive advantages in the population group.
 Comparing neighboring population groups, communities with a high proportion of creative individuals are more culturally and artistically developed; thus, having a strong sense of identity and purpose and firm social cohesion.
 They are also more advanced in terms of science and technology and more likely to find successful economically and military pursuits.
 Due to these adaptive advantages, these population groups are expected to survive, and the genes are carrying bipolar disorder are maintained and proliferated.